Orthodontic RelapseAn Overview

 Treating orthodontic relapses are important to prevent further deterioration of the patient’s oral health.
 Dr. Izadi takes care to provide support for the retention of orthodontic treatments on patients of all ages.

 Our goal is to prevent relapse with minimal inconvenience to our patients.
-Izadi Orthodontics promotes patient education for the support of long-term maintenance of all orthodontic treatments performed at our Timonium, MD orthodontic office.
+Izadi Orthodontics promotes patient education to support the long-term maintenance of all orthodontic treatments performed at our Timonium, MD, orthodontic office.

 Causes of Orthodontic Relapse